 - Andrea McConnachie, aged 20, who landed in America from Ayashere, Scotland, in 1904

-- Jemmie McConnachie, aged 23, who emigrated to the United States from Greenhill, Scotland, in 1906
+- Jemmie McConnachie, aged 23, who immigrated to the United States from Greenhill, Scotland, in 1906

 - John McConnachie, aged 25, who landed in America from Greenhill, Scotland, in 1906

-- Lizzie McConnachie, aged 4, who emigrated to the United States from Greenhill, Scotland, in 1906
+- Lizzie McConnachie, aged 4, who immigrated to the United States from Greenhill, Scotland, in 1906

-- Jessie McConnachie, aged 27, who emigrated to America from Dunblane, Scotland, in 1909
+- Jessie McConnachie, aged 27, who immigrated to America from Dunblane, Scotland, in 1909

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)